Jan Baptist van Helmont: Mysticism and modern science

+Chemistry

+Conservation of mass

+Van Helmont was a careful observer of nature; his analysis of data gathered in his experiments suggests that he had a concept of the conservation of mass.
+He was an early experimenter in seeking to determine how plants gain mass.

+Elements

+For Van Helmont, air and water were the two primitive elements.
+Fire he explicitly denied to be an element, nor could earth be called a true element because, he argued, it could be reduced to water.

+Gases

 Van Helmont is regarded as the founder of pneumatic chemistry, as he was the first to understand that there are gases distinct in kind from atmospheric air and furthermore invented the word "gas".

 He derived the word gas from the Greek word chaos (χᾰ́ος).

+Carbon dioxide

 He perceived that his "gas sylvestre" (carbon dioxide) given off by burning charcoal, was the same as that produced by fermenting must, a gas which sometimes renders the air of caves unbreathable.
-For Van Helmont, air and water were the two primitive elements.
-Fire he explicitly denied to be an element, and earth is not one because it can be reduced to water.

-On the one hand, Van Helmont was a disciple of the mystic and alchemist, Paracelsus, though he scornfully repudiated the errors of most contemporary authorities, including Paracelsus.
-On the other hand, he engaged in the new learning based on experimentation that was producing men like William Harvey, Galileo Galilei and Francis Bacon.
-Van Helmont was a careful observer of nature; his analysis of data gathered in his experiments suggests that he had a concept of the conservation of mass.
-He was an early experimenter in seeking to determine how plants gain mass.